HealthHackers3/README/README.md

 Steps to Run the Project:

 Please make sure you have the following installed on your system:
-- Node.js and WebStorm(for the Electron frontend)
+- Node.js
-- ?? (for backend servlets)
+- Electron
-- ??(for the database)
+- IDE for web development (recommended WebStorm)
 Then clone all required repositories.

 Here is an overview of the active repositories: